keywords Mediation, simple mediation

 statistical model, that can be checked in the

-and Full model
+Mediators models and Full model tabs.

 The tabs simply indicate that the mediation model is composed by a

-linear regression with selfesteem
+linear regression with selfesteem as dependent and

-as independent, and one regression with
+grades as independent, and one regression with

-as dependent and selfesteem
+happiness as dependent and selfesteem and

-as independent variables.
+grades as independent variables.
 These two models are also

-reported in the Model info
+reported in the Model info result table.

-table you can also see how the module
+In the Model info table you can also see how the module

 deduced what is the mediated effect to be computed, in our example

-grades -> selfesteem -> happiness
+grades -> selfesteem -> happiness.

 In the mediation literature notation, these models are usually referred to as: